Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry

 \begin{lemma} Let $G$ be a hyperbolic random graph on $n$ vertices.
 Then, with high probability, the number of vertices in wide runs is bounded by

 \end{lemma} \begin{proof} We start by computing the expected number of vertices in $\mathcal{W}$ and show concentration afterwards.
-The probability for a given vertex to fall into $\mathcal{W}$ is equal to its measure.
-Since the angular coordinates of the vertices are distributed uniformly at random, we have $\mu(\mathcal{W}) = W/n'$, where $W$ denotes the number of widening sectors and $n'$ is the total number of sectors, which is given by Lemma~\ref{lem:num-sectors}.
+The probability for a given vertex to fall into $\mathcal{W}$ is equal to its measure~$\mu(\mathcal{W})$.
+Since the angular coordinates of the vertices are distributed uniformly at random, we have $\mu(\mathcal{W}) = W/n'$, where $W$ denotes the number of widening sectors and $n'$ is the total number of sectors, which is given by \Cref{lem:num-sectors}.
 The expected number of vertices in $\mathcal{W}$ is then

-where the last equality holds since $1/(1 + x) = 1 - \Theta(x)$ is valid for $x = \pm o(1)$ (Lemma~\ref{lem:1+x-frac-bound}).
+where the last equality holds since $1/(1 + x) = 1 - \Theta(x)$ is valid for $x = \pm o(1)$.
 Note that the number of widening sectors $W$ is itself a random variable.
 Therefore, we apply the law of total expectation and consider different outcomes of $W$ weighted with their probabilities.
-Motivated by the previously determined probabilistic bound on $W$ (Lemma~\ref{lem:whp-bad-sectors}), we consider the events $W \le g(n)$ and $W > g(n)$, where
+Motivated by the previously determined probabilistic bound on $W$ (\Cref{lem:whp-bad-sectors}), we consider the events $W \le g(n)$ as well as $W > g(n)$, where

 for sufficiently large $c > 0$ and $n$.
 With this, we can compute the expected number of vertices in $\mathcal{W}$ as